techbrett/OfficeDocs-SkypeForBusiness/Teams/answer-auto-attendant-and-call-queue-calls.md

 ## Configure Auto attendant and Call queue support for Microsoft Teams

 To receive Auto attendant and Call queue calls on Microsoft Teams, you need to configure your interoperability policy and upgrade policy.
 For more information, review [Migration and interoperability for organizations using Teams together with Skype for Business](migration-interop-guidance-for-teams-with-skype.md).
-If you don't have Auto attendants and/or Call queues configured and would like to do so, see [Set up a Cloud Auto attendant](create-a-phone-system-auto-attendant.md) and [Create a Cloud Call queue](create-a-phone-system-call-queue.md).
+If you don't have Auto attendants or Call queues configured, see [Set up a Cloud Auto attendant](create-a-phone-system-auto-attendant.md) and [Create a Cloud Call queue](create-a-phone-system-call-queue.md).

 ## Known Issues